springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 }
 ```

-(**Note:** the `name` property is placed at the top level and inherited by each input.)
+The `name` property is placed at the top level and inherited by each input.

-Sets of radios are implicitly fieldsets, where the _group_ label (“Animal” here) does not render as a `<label>` but as a `<legend>`.
+Radios are always grouped together in a `fieldset`, so the group label (“Animal”, here) renders as a `legend` not a `label`.

+You might want to show users an additional field when they select a radio.
+For example, revealing a text input field for them to give more specific information about the option they’ve selected.

-Note that checked radios can be used to disclose additional fields.
-These are supplied via the `fields` property (an array).
-These fields can have any properties of a standard field.
+These fields can have any properties of a standard form field.
+Set these properties using the `fields` property (an array), like this:

 ```json
 {